Nazmul Huda: Career

+Huda returned to Dhaka to join legal practice after the Bangladesh Liberation War in 1971 and became one of its earliest practicing barristers, advising national and multinational corporations, and foreign embassies.

 Huda started his political career with Jagodal, a party founded by a former President of Bangladesh Ziaur Rahman in 1977.
 He became the founding member of Bangladesh Nationalist Party (BNP).
 He served as the president of Bangladesh Supreme Court Bar Association.

 Huda was elected to Parliament from Dhaka-1 in 1991 as a candidate of Bangladesh Nationalist Party.
 He received 55,152 votes while his nearest rival, Md.
 Mahbubur Rahman, of the Awami League received 31,245 votes.
 He was appointed the Minister of Information in the first Khaleda Zia cabinet.

 Huda was elected to the parliament from Dhaka-1 in the February 1996 Bangladeshi general election and the June 1996 Bangladeshi general election as a candidate of Bangladesh Nationalist Party.
 He received 38,172 votes in the June election while his nearest rival, Md.
 Hasem Ali, of the Awami League received 20,005 votes.

 Huda was re-elected to Parliament from Dhaka-1 in 2001 as a candidate of Bangladesh Nationalist Party.
 He received 48,347 votes while his nearest rival, Salman F Rahman, of the Awami League received 45,576 votes.
 He was appointed the Minister of Communication in the Third Khaleda Zia Cabinet.
 As Minister he pushed for a ban on import of recondition vehicles and usage of compressed natural gas as fuel.

 On 21 March 2007, the Anti-Corruption Commission (ACC) filed a case accusing Huda, while he was the communications minister during 2001–2006, of taking Tk 2.40 crore as bribe from a businessman, Mir Zahir Hossain, in exchange for awarding him Tk 30 crore government contracts for construction work.
 On 27 August, he was sentenced to 7 years of rigorous imprisonment.
 Based on the appeal, the High Court, on 20 March 2011, had acquitted him of the charges but on 1 December 2014, the Supreme Court's Appellate Division scrapped the acquittal.
 On 8 November 2017, the High Court commuted the jail term to 4 years.
 The Supreme Court asked Huda to surrender in this case in January 2018.
 After surrendering, Huda was sent to prison on 7 January 2019.
 On 21 January, the Supreme Court granted bail in this case.

 On 27 July 2007, Golam Mohammad Siraj, a BNP politician and owner of Cab Express Ltd, filed a case against Huda and his wife accusing them of extorting two Maruti cars in 2003.
 A Dhaka court, on 12 June 2008, sentenced Huda to 12 years of rigorous imprisonment in this case.
 But in September 2015, the High Court scrapped the lower court verdict and acquitted him.